Overcoming the COVID Darkness - August 8th, Hour 2

 Hi, Sean.

-Good afternoon, and thank you for talking for me today.
+Good afternoon, and thank you for talking for me today, talking with me today, rather.

-So fast forward to this past Thursday evening when President Trump endorsed Leora Levy, a true conservative, uh, a career American, not a career politician, who President Trump must obviously think can win.
+So fast forward to this past Thursday evening when President Trump endorsed Leora Levy, a true conservative, a career American, not a career politician, who President Trump must obviously think can win.

 And I just think we should all follow his lead and fight for blue states because they're not entirely blue.